- Why use Categorize Plus?

 There are two basic ways to group menu items when designing a menu hierarchy.

-Each structure produces different results when selecting items from the Categorize, Filter and Search
+Each structure produces different results when selecting items from the Categorize and Search menus.

 Standard Menu Hierarchy

-The first structure is referred to as a “Standard Menu Hierarchy” and is used to categorize, filter and search
+The first structure is referred to as a “Standard Menu Hierarchy” and is used to categorize and search Outlook

-Outlook items based on combinations of categories and/or other criteria.
-A Standard Menu Hierarchy is
+items based on combinations of categories and/or other criteria.
+A Standard Menu Hierarchy is created

-created whenever menu items are positioned as children of other menu items and the parent menu item's criteria
+whenever menu items are positioned as children of other menu items and the parent menu item's criteria field is

 Group Menu Hierarchy